 But to achieve comprehensive epidemic prevention and control, we need to do more.
 DAMO Academy's medical AI team also offers additional tools, such as a medical translation system and the epidemic forecast system, to supply information for the anti-epidemic efforts of a broader scope and a higher level.

 Meanwhile, as COVID-19 moved from an epidemic to become a global pandemic, the medical AI system and Alibaba Cloud set out to serve overseas customers.

 In a short time, JBC, a well-known Japanese medical technology institution, officially implemented Alibaba Cloud's AI COVID-19 diagnosis technology and began to provide services to Japanese hospitals and help doctors quickly screen for infected cases through CT images.

 European countries are following suit.
 Hua disclosed that over 30 countries and regions hoped DAMO Academy could provide medical AI support through Alibaba Cloud.
 Of course, DAMO Academy is not alone in combating the global pandemic with technology.
 Amid the outbreak, most of the global medical AI businesses are taking part in the anti-epidemic effort.
-For example, Chinese companies such as YITU and Infervision Technology have released products that are built on their own technological strengths to provide solutions.
+For example, Chinese companies such as Infervision Technology has released products that are built on their own technological strengths to provide solutions.
 Google, as an example of foreign tech companies, appointed 1,700 engineers to work with its sister company specializing in health technology, Verily, in a joint effort to build a coronavirus testing website.

 What does Hua Xiansheng think of this?
 Hua is glad to hear about these efforts and believes that this epidemic is a chance for the entire industry to join together.
 "Fighting side by side (against the epidemic) turns many former competitors into comrades on the same side and also deepens collaboration with our partners."